 - Repeat all measurements, as adjustments will likely cause changes to previous adjustments

-- When all patches have been adjusted, enable Auto Advance, and step through all the patches automatically to build a verification profile
+- When all patches have been adjusted, enable Auto Advance to step through all the patches automatically, and build a verification profile

 As an alternative the the .csv patch set list, the Sliders can be used to set any required patch value in turn.